 - (a) the types of vehicles associated with the use; - (b) the nature of the use; - (c) the frequency of loading and unloading; - (d) the area and dimensions of the site; - (e) the location of the site and nature of traffic in the area of the site; - (f) the effectiveness or efficiency of the surrounding road network; and - (g) site constraints such as existing buildings, slope, drainage, vegetation, parking and landscaping.

-satisfies Australian Standard AS 2890.3-2015 Parking facilities - Part 3: Bicycle parking.
+Parking facilities - Part 3: Bicycle parking.

 C2.6.7 Bicycle parking and storage facilities within the General Business Zone and Central Business Zone